-Gain insight into the potential of reusable packaging at Euro Pool System
+Gain insight into the potential of reused packaging at Euro Pool System

-Reusable packaging will also become part of the producer responsibility for packaging.
-This means that companies which import or manufacture reusable packaging will have producer responsibility for this packaging.
-But reusable packaging is also interesting because it is potentially economically advantageous over the use of disposable packaging.
+Reused packaging will also become part of the producer responsibility for packaging.
+This means that companies which import or manufacture recycled packaging will have producer responsibility for this packaging.
+But reused packaging is also interesting because it is potentially economically advantageous over the use of disposable packaging.
 Get inspiration from VANA member, Euro Pool System, who has built a recycling company based on returnable folding boxes.

 With their green folding boxes, Euro Pool System is the leading logistics provider of returnable packaging in the European fresh supply chain.
 And with producer responsibility for packaging on the way in Denmark, the circular properties of folding boxes have gained an even greater focus due to their economic potential in relation to minimising companies' packaging consumption.
 Especially grocery suppliers will typically be able to reduce disposable packaging volumes – and thus the future costs associated with the producer responsibility – by replacing cardboard and plastic around the individual products with the characteristic green returnable boxes.